joereddington/todo.txt/workspace.md

 * The summary has many long words, but also doesn't actually say what it's doing to the reader...
 * Ah, this is a pilot.
 * Ah, they are running focus groups.
 Excellent.
+* I feel like they just threw myscoiety into the mix there.
+* Disemination seems rubbish.
+* LCK's fingerprints are all over this.
+Lot of fucking lego.
+* I have NO Idea what a co-designed digital platofrm is.
+* "less than 40% are ex ofenders"

 While waiting...